Medical Education Bulletin

 Abstract

-Background: Head lice infestation is a common health problem among school-aged children.
-This study aimed to determine the effect of an educational intervention based on Protection Motivation Theory (PMT) on the adoption of preventive behaviors against head lice infestation among female elementary school students.
+Background: Head lice (pediculosis) is a common public‑health problem among school‑aged children, especially girls.
+This study aimed to evaluate the effect of an educational intervention based on Protection Motivation Theory (PMT) on adoption of preventive behaviors against head lice among female elementary‑school students.

 Keywords